2020 Honda CR-V vs Toyota RAV4

-Also, the RAV4 offers 37.8 inches of second-row legroom, which sounds good until you notice the Honda CR-V, which has second-row legroom measuring in at 40.4 inches.
+Also, the RAV4 offers 37.8 inches of second-row legroom.
+That sounds good until you notice the Honda CR-V, which has second-row legroom measuring in at 40.4 inches.

 When looking at the Honda CR-V and Toyota RAV4, we see two SUVs that value safety and the overall protection of the driver and passengers.

-Honda has a range of useful features, such as Honda Sensing®, which is a compilation of four different safety technologies: the Collision Mitigation Braking System™, the Road Departure Mitigation System, Adaptive Cruise Control with Low-Speed Follow, and Lane Keeping Assist System.
+Honda has a range of useful features, such as Honda Sensing®, which is a compilation of several different safety technologies: Collision Mitigation Braking System™, Road Departure Mitigation System, Forward Collision Warning, and Lane Departure Warning.

-Along with this, Honda offers a Multi-Angle Rearview Camera, which gives you a unique view of your vehicle and surrounding objects.
+The CR-V also offers a Multi-Angle Rearview Camera, which provides a unique view of your vehicle and surrounding objects.

 Conversely, we have the Toyota RAV4, which sports some standout safety additions, but can’t match the comprehensive protection offered by Honda Sensing®.

 The 2020 Honda CR-V vs. Toyota RAV4 debate ends pretty quickly thanks to the superior safety, high-end performance, and interior versatility of the CR-V.